The Subwoofer DIY Page - Projects

 The following diagram shows the difference between the Hornresp sim for the redesigned build, and the measured response of the build with no stuffing in the vented section (stuffing significantly reduced the peak and dip appearing at 400 Hz).
 Looks like the sim has done a decent job of predicting the out of band response up to just above 600 Hz (which interestingly enough is where the pipe resonance effects are predicted to start).
-However the different between the sim'd and measured passband are still quite noticeable between 70 and 200 Hz.
+However the difference between the sim'd and measured passband are still quite noticeable between 70 and 200 Hz.